700–1,500 IU vs almost none

 Read more from Barbara Rivers | K9sOverCoffee

 Affiliate Disclaimer: This email may contain affiliate links.
 If you make a purchase using one of these links, I may receive compensation at no extra cost to you.
 See my Affiliate Disclosure Policy for more information.
 If you choose to buy through my links then THANK YOU - it will make it possible for me to keep writing these emails.
 Hey, Reader!
-I’ve been feeding whole prey for years — but a whole prey duck?
-That was a first.
-So when I finally had the chance, I filmed the entire thing.
-In...
+Here's something that surprises a lot of dog owners: it actually takes a significant amount of liver before Vitamin A toxicity becomes a real...

 Affiliate Disclaimer: This email may contain affiliate links.
 If you make a purchase using one of these links, I may receive compensation at no extra cost to you.
 See my Affiliate Disclosure Policy for more information.
 If you choose to buy through my links then THANK YOU - it will make it possible for me to keep writing these emails.
 Hey, Reader!
-It's time for Pepper's 10 month update in her raw feeding journey.
-At this stage, her growth is slowing down, so I adjusted her daily food amount...
+Today I'm shining a spotlight on an ingredient that Wally, Pepper, Missy and Buzz have all gone absolutely wild for over the years.
+It's a raw...

 Affiliate Disclaimer: This email may contain affiliate links.
 If you make a purchase using one of these links, I may receive compensation at no extra cost to you.
 See my Affiliate Disclosure Policy for more information.
 If you choose to buy through my links then THANK YOU - it will make it possible for me to keep writing these emails.
 Hey, Reader!
-Last weekend I shared the story of Wally’s emergency surgery after he swallowed a squeaker.
-Thankfully the surgery went well.
-But like many dogs...
+Pepper is 11 months old, and this month's meal plan is probably the simplest one I've shared in the entire puppy series (works for adult dogs too)....